-You're using the old (Cisco) VPN if your software uses icons that look like this:
+You're using the oldest (Cisco 3000 or 5000 ) VPN if your software uses icons that look like this:

-You're using the current (CITES / Nortel) VPN if your software uses icons that look like this:
+Information about the older Nortel version is still available at the VPN archive.
+You're using the older (Nortel) VPN if your software uses icons that look like this

 If you need to contact the CITES Help Desk, it'll be helpful to tell them which VPN system you're using.

-If you still have the Cisco system installed, you don't need to uninstall it before you upgrade.
-Just delete the Cisco icon from your desktop, follow the new CITES VPN configuration steps, and use the new system instead!
+If you still have the oldest Cisco version or older Nortel version installed, you don't need to uninstall it before you upgrade.
+Just delete the icon from your desktop, follow the new CITES VPN configuration steps, and use the new system instead!

-This section provides instructions for regular campus users -- students, faculty, and staff -- with NetIDs.
+This section provides instructions for University students, faculty, and staff with NetIDs.
+(Guests can use the same instructions with guest IDs.)
 You'll choose the operating system of the computer that you'll use to connect and continue from there.